Subscribe to updates

 SACRE Action Plan 2025-26

-The meeting was scheduled to review the SACRE Action Plan for 2025-26, which outlines key priorities for the academic year.
-These priorities include ensuring schools have access to high-quality RE training and support, actively seeking teacher and pupil feedback on RE provision, and producing regionally specific case studies for use in Lincolnshire schools.
-The plan also noted the potential implications of the National Curriculum and Assessment Review, which recommended that RE become part of the National Curriculum.
+The council was scheduled to consider the SACRE Action Plan for 2025-26, which outlines key priorities based on the NASACRE self-assessment tool.
+These priorities include ensuring schools have access to high-quality RE training and support, actively seeking teacher and pupil voice on RE provision, producing regionally specific case studies for Lincolnshire schools, and contributing to community cohesion.
+The action plan acknowledges the transition to the new locally agreed syllabus and the potential implications of the National Curriculum and Assessment Review.
+Updates on progress towards these actions were to be presented, including feedback from training sessions and school leaders, and the development of case studies.

 SACRE Work Programme